 The Ptarmigan Ridge route is longer than the main Ben Lomond trail.
 But, since it’s a loop, you won’t backtrack on yourself after you reach the summit.

 Ben Lomond car park is a two-hour drive from the city.
 If you decide to go by car, try to get there as early as possible.
 The car park can fill up quickly.
 You can reach it by public transport, but it’s a bit tricky.
 You can take a train or bus from Glasgow to Tarbet.

 There’s a summer ferry from Tarbert to Rowardennan that will take you right next to the car park.
-If you plan on taking the train and the ferry, you need to be wary of your timetables.
+If you plan to take the train and the ferry, you must be aware of your timetable.

 On your way to Ptarmigan, you will pass a lovely waterfall and climb through deciduous woodland.
 When you reach the open hillside, the view will get pretty stunning.

 After a bit of simple scrambling and a few false summits, you’ll come out at the top of Ben Lomond.
 The descent should be a very pleasant stroll.
 The wind can be relentless along some sections of the trail, so make sure to layer up properly.

 With a total ascent of 3000 feet, Ben Lomond is a challenging climb.
 Unless you are a specialist climber, don’t attempt to climb Ben Lomond in winter.